 Finally, solder the ESC voltage and ground wires to the PDB.
 Again, care for the nylon standoff.

 It’s always a good idea to test for continuity using a multimeter to make sure you haven’t bridged anything and created shorts.
-It’s also a good idea to use a smoke stopped when first plugging in the quad after soldering work, to avoid the unpleasant situation of burning up your new components after all the hard work.
+It’s also a good idea to use a smoke stopper when first plugging in the quad after soldering work, to avoid the unpleasant situation of burning up your new components after all the hard work.

 ⚙ Calibrate ESCs in Betaflight and setup in BLHELI configurator